 - Such courses will be used in the fulfillment of degree requirements but schools vary in policy as to whether they will apply to GPA, units or major requirements.

 - Such courses are not regularly offered at Washington University.

-- Registration for such courses requires preliminary approval of the student’s major/department adviser, the student’s division office or dean, and the academic department of the host university.
+- Registration for such courses requires preliminary approval of the student’s major/department advisor, the student’s division office or dean, and the academic department of the host university.